des4maisons/til/til.md

 * To run only a single test with Jest, use `test.only` when declaring the test.
 * `npm run <command>` corresponds to commands declared in `package.json`.
+* You can pass more args to npm script targets by using `-- <extra args>`.
+Eg `npm run test -- ./path/to/test --jestOptions`

 # golang